-Applicants are required to declare as part of their application, existing or perceived conflicts of interest that would, or may impact on, or prevent the applicant proceeding with the project or any funding agreement it may enter into, with the Foundation.
+Applicants are required to declare as part of their application, actual, perceived and/or potential conflicts of interest that would, or may impact on, or prevent the applicant proceeding with the project or any funding agreement an applicant may enter into with the Foundation.

-Where an applicant subsequently identifies that an actual, apparent, or potential conflict of interest exists or might arise in relation to their application for funding, the applicant must inform the Foundation in writing immediately.
+Where an applicant subsequently identifies that an actual, perceived and/or potential conflict of interest exists or might arise in relation to their application for funding, the applicant must inform the Foundation in writing immediately.